MattBolitho/enzyme-site/content/getting_started/UsingEnzyme.md

 ```

 ## Performing AD Enzyme
 We can now run Enzyme to differentiate our LLVM IR.
 The following command will load Enzyme and run the differentiation transformation pass.
 Note that `opt` should be the path to whatever opt was creating by the LLVM you built Enzyme against.
 If you see a segfault when trying to run opt, this is likely an issue in LLVM's plugin infrasture.
 Please see [the installation guide](/getting_started/Installation) for more information on how to resolve this.
+For LLVM 13 or a higher version, please see [FAQ](/getting_started/Faq).

 ```sh
 opt input.ll -load=/path/to/Enzyme/enzyme/build/Enzyme/LLVMEnzyme-<VERSION>.so -enzyme -o output.ll -S